ibexa/documentation-developer/docs/update_and_migration/from_4.3/update_from_4.3_new_commerce.md

     ```

 Next, remove related extensions' configuration.
-You do not have to remove third-party bundles (for example `config/packages/fos_rest.yaml`) if they're used by your installation.
+You don't have to remove third-party bundles (for example `config/packages/fos_rest.yaml`) if they're used by your installation.

 === "[[= product_name_content =]]"